-These immense and impressive forms take on internal significance through a tight composition and a vivid use of light and shade.
+These immense and impressive forms in Leon Belsky's work take on internal significance through a tight composition and a vivid use of light and shade.
 The viewer is given a sense of the incredible force behind creation.
-These objects have transcended the physical and material, they are no longer mere corporal entities that will wither and decay in time, but incarnations of beauty through perfection.”
+These objects have transcended the physical and material, they are no longer mere corporeal entities that will wither and decay in time, but incarnations of beauty through perfection.”

-A realist painter with a strong contemporary presence, Belsky has achieved high recognition wherever he has landed.
+Leon Belsky is realist painter with a strong contemporary presence, who has achieved high recognition wherever he has landed.

-After the Perestroika in 1990 Leon Belsky and his family decided to leave Russia to get new experiences in life and to challenge new horizons in his artistic endeavours.
-This journey started in 1993 with a show of 7 artists at the Museum of Contemporary Israeli Art in Tel Aviv which turned out to be a huge success: ‘’the most important cultural event of the year in Israel’’, according to CNN coverage.
+After the Perestroika in 1990 Belsky and his family decided to leave Russia to get new experiences in life and to challenge new horizons in his artistic endeavours.
+This journey started in 1993 with a show of 7 artists at the Museum of Contemporary Israeli Art in Tel Aviv which turned out to be a huge success ('the most important cultural event of the year in Israel’), according to CNN coverage.
 It continues in Canada with participations in numerous exhibitions in public art galleries across the country.
-Belsky was elected into the Ontario Society of Artists - the oldest art organisation in Canada; he was elected counsellor of the OSA and was awarded the Ledsham Award of Excellence of the OSA at the Mississauga Art Gallery; participated in the Millennium Exhibition of the Royal Canadian Academy of Arts.
+Belsky was elected into the Ontario Society of Artists - the oldest art organisation in Canada; he was elected counsellor of the OSA and was awarded the Ledsham Award of Excellence of the OSA at the Mississauga Art Gallery.
+He also participated in the Millennium Exhibition of the Royal Canadian Academy of Arts.

 In 2000 Belsky’s work was selected for the OSA 2000 exhibition at the Lieutenant-Governor’s office, Government of Ontario.
 In 2007-2008 two of Leon Belsky’s paintings were acquired for the Permanent Art Collection of the Government of Ontario.